 International Transfer Credit Evaluation

-Upon acceptance to a degree, diploma or certificate program at MacEwan University, students with post-secondary/higher education completed outside of Canada can submit a Request for Transfer Credit.
+Upon acceptance to a degree, diploma or certificate program at MacEwan University, students with post-secondary/higher education completed outside of Canada and the US can Request Transfer Credit Articulation.

-For each course previously completed with similar content to a MacEwan University course, a Request for Transfer Credit form and detailed, descriptive course syllabus and outline must be submitted.
+For each course previously completed with similar content to a MacEwan University course, a Request Transfer Credit Articulation submission must be made which requires a detailed, descriptive course syllabus and outline.
 The course syllabus and/or outline MUST be in English and the student is responsible for having the translations completed.
-At least 80 per cent of the content from the incoming course must be equivalent to the MacEwan University course to be considered for transfer credit.

 International Tuition Costs

 International students enrolled in Open Studies, degree, diploma or certificate programs will be assessed a minimum tuition fee equivalent to nine credits in the fall and winter terms and on a per-credit basis during the spring/summer term.
+International students enrolled in preparatory programs will be assessed a minimum tuition fee equivalent to a full-credit load in all terms.
 Refer to the International Tuition Fees table in the Fees section of the academic calendar.
 Estimated program costs for international students are also available from the university’s website at MacEwan.ca/FFI.

 Fees for international students enrolled in non-credit programs and courses within the School of Continuing Education vary.
 Refer to the website at Macewan.ca/SCE.

 Nataliya Oliferchuk, RCIC, Manager, International Student Services

 Erin Wight, RCIC, Director, MacEwan International